jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7Cx2kkgO5_Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 <figcaption>Before Rousseau's new philosophy, the people had a hard time justifying being player gods and declaring their independence.
 Credit: <a href="https://en.wikipedia.org/wiki/Cromwell_(film)">Cromwell.</a> <a href="https://www.youtube.com/embed/7Cx2kkgO5_Y">Reader Mode.</a></figcaption>

-They forgot about making a constitutional monarchy, and instead signed a warrant charging Charles for crimes against the English people.
+The people and their Parliamentary leaders forgot about making a constitutional monarchy, and instead signed a warrant charging Charles for crimes against the English people.
 These newly minted player gods wanted all the levers of power.

 Charles didn't budge.
 The ruling philosophy said he was king.
 The Bible—his father's Bible!, the ultimate rulebook!—said so in plain English.
 So, Charles refused to speak to the court; a father doesn't answer to his children.